wqweto/VBLLVM/test/kscope/README.md

 ## LLVM's Kaleidoscope toy language VB6 port

-This test project ports to VBLLVM the [Kaleidoscope toy language](https://llvm.org/docs/tutorial/index.html) as implements in the original LLVM's tutorial.
+This test project ports to VBLLVM the [Kaleidoscope toy language](https://llvm.org/docs/tutorial/index.html) as implemented in the original LLVM's tutorial.

-`kscope.exe` implements both a cross-compiler (x64 and x86) and MCJIT-ed interpreter.
+Final `kscope.exe` implements both a cross-compiler (x64 and x86) and MCJIT-ed interpreter.

 ### How to compile grammar